muhammadnavas/IssueTracker/README.md

 - The issues are displayed in a table below the form.
 - Each issue includes details such as ID, title, owner, status, creation date, effort, and due date.

+### Editing Issues
+- Click on an issue to edit it.
+- Modify the fields as needed.
+- Click **Submit** to save the changes.

+### **Filters**

+- **Status Filter**:
+  - Allows users to filter issues based on their status (e.g., Open, Closed).
+  - Dropdown menu for selecting the desired status.

+- **Text Filter**:
+  - Enables users to search for issues by title or owner.
+  - Case-insensitive search for better usability.

 ---

 ## Technologies Used